 7. Keep an eye on the skies, and if you can, plan a route around inclement weather.
 A minor detour could actually wind up saving you major time.

-9. Not even a GPS unit is infallible, so we recommend bringing a detailed map or road atlas as a backup just in case.
-A mapping app on your smartphone is another must-have for long road trips.
+9. Not even a GPS app is infallible, especially in remote areas, so we recommend bringing a detailed map or road atlas as a backup just in case.

 10. If you are driving a rental vehicle, familiarize yourself with the car and all of its equipment (horn, brakes, hazard lights).
 For an amusing but true look at this issue, see The First 10 Minutes of Your Car Rental.